Keisha Lance Bottoms won’t seek second term as Atlanta mayor - The Boston Globe

 Advertisement

-It is unclear why Bottoms, a Democrat, is not seeking another term, but 2020 took a toll on mayors nationwide.
-It was one of the most tumultuous years for American cities since the 1960s, with the social and economic disruptions of the coronavirus pandemic as well as racial justice protests that sometimes turned destructive.

-Two contenders who have been seeking to unseat Bottoms in the November election have promised to do a better job fighting what Bottoms has called a “COVID crime wave,” which includes a 58% spike in homicides in 2020.
+“Atlanta has a mayor that isn’t focused on reducing crime,” one of the challengers, Felicia Moore, the president of the City Council, said in a recent statement.
+“Atlanta has a mayor that is more interested in things that happen outside Atlanta and outside Georgia.
+We need a mayor who knows the No. 1 job of any mayor is to keep our city safe.”

+The other challenger, Sharon Gay, a lawyer, has also said she would make fighting crime a top priority.

-But Bottoms, 51, was expected to mount a formidable defense.
-She has a loyal ally in President Joe Biden, whom she was early to endorse, and who repaid her loyalty with an appearance at a virtual fundraiser in March.
-Bottoms was mentioned briefly as a potential vice-presidential running mate and said that she later turned down a Cabinet-level position in the Biden administration.
+Bottoms, 51, had been expected to mount a formidable defense.
+She has a loyal ally in President Biden, whom she was early to endorse and who repaid her loyalty with an appearance at a virtual fund-raiser in March.
+Bottoms was mentioned briefly as a potential vice-presidential running mate and said that she had later turned down a Cabinet-level position in the Biden administration.

+Bottoms, who served as a judge and a city councilwoman before narrowly winning election to the mayor’s office in 2017, is also blessed with a voice — measured, compassionate, slightly bruised, and steeped in her experience as a Black daughter and a Black mother — that seemed uniquely calibrated to address the challenges of the past year.

+It was in the aftermath of the police killing of George Floyd in Minneapolis that Bottoms went on live television and became a national star as she spoke directly to protesters.
+Some of their demonstrations had descended into lawlessness, with people smashing windows, spray-painting property, and burning cars.

 Advertisement